 What's your score?

-Do you have news, reviews or comments for 'Petes Dragon'?
+Do you have a review or comment for 'Petes Dragon'?

 All the summer blockbusters are hitting home video at the moment and this week its the turn of the bad guy superhero film Suicide Squad which knocks off Finding Dory.